Two Drops of Oil and the Secret of Happiness…..

 Explanation:

-When we travel to a distant land we enjoy a lot of things during the journey including the local sights, cuisine, people, culture, tradition, architecture, etc. While doing so we never forget our final destination, keeping it in our mind at all times so that we don’t hang on to any place for long and move on.
+When we travel to a distant land, we enjoy a lot of things during the journey including the local sights, cuisine, people, culture, tradition, architecture, etc. While doing so we never forget our final destination, keeping it in our mind at all times so that we don’t hang on to any place for long and move on.
 That is what we do as tourists.

 Having understood the finitude and impermanency of everything, one should seek that which is the only permanent, infinite entity in this ever-changing, ephemeral world.

-Having realized that which is permanent, and having firm abidance in that which is permanent, while interacting with things and beings of this world — is the secret of Infinite Bliss.
+Having realized that which is permanent, and having a firm abidance in that which is permanent, while interacting with things and beings of this world — is the secret of Infinite Bliss.

 We are tourists visiting this planet for a short duration.